 Good surface roughness is determined according to the needs of parts, components, or the requirements of your project.
 For example, different types of surface finish can be applied to a part after it has been manufactured.
 These surface finish types can improve the wear resistance and the aesthetic or visual appearance of a part.
 However, these finishes may not be as precise as the machining tool, and they can affect the dimensions, conductivity, or compatibility with certain alloys.

-Good surface roughness averages achieved through CNC machining include:
+Achievable surface roughness averages through CNC machining include:

 - 3.2 μm Ra